ScienceComputing/Python_Programming/README.md

 # Python coding Collection
-This repository includes my Python coding work related to my informatics courses such as artificial intelligence in medicine, and Biology Meets Programming: Bioinformatics for Beginners.
+This repository includes my Python coding work related to the informatics courses such as artificial intelligence in medicine, and Biology Meets Programming.